How would a castle look like after an earthquake in Japan?

-In this area, you can buy souvenirs in shops, trying local foods at restaurants, and visiting museums detailing the history of Kumamoto.
+In this area, you can buy souvenirs in shops, try local foods at restaurants, and visit museums detailing the history of Kumamoto.

 If you’d like to buy some souvenirs for your family, Sakuranobaba Johsaien is one of the best places to purchase them.